tektoncd/triggers/docs/eventlisteners.md

         value: "body.action in ['opened', 'reopened']"
 ```

-The following section describes the old and DEPRECATED way of configuring interceptors.
-While they continue to be
+**NOTE:** Previously, the core interceptors described in the following sections could also be configured
+with a different syntax where the name of the interceptor is a field within `interceptors`.
+This syntax is DEPRECATED
-supported for now, they will be removed in a future release.
+and while it continues to work, it may be removed in a future release.
+Each core interceptor below has examples of
+using both the new syntax and the old syntax.

 Interceptors can take several different forms:
 - [Webhook Interceptors](#Webhook-Interceptors)